ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

 Some comments on this process: this may not be the ideal way for you to work.
 Sometimes I get a lot of “programming” done while walking my dog, and sometimes setting a problem down for a while and coming back to it is the best thing.
-Sometimes I need to focus really hard for several hours to make any progress.
+You might be working on a day where other urgent obligations interrupt you every 5 minutes.
+Sometimes you may need to focus really hard for several hours to make any progress.
 So I don't expect that you can or should always follow this process.
 However, doing it once might give you a useful scaffolding strategy, and it does help you understand how your time management and focus works while you're programming, where you got stuck, etc. So for that reason I think this is a really useful exercise.

 ## Finishing